dradtke/go-allegro/README.md

 I assume that you have a working Allegro 5 development environment set up.
 If not, go do that first.

-Screenshot of the included example (must be run with `example` as your working directory):
+Screenshot of one of the included examples (open the `example` folder for more details on the included examples):

 ![screenshot](https://github.com/dradtke/go-allegro/raw/master/example/img/screenshot.png)